joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/05/22/climate/howler-monkeys-dead-mexico.html

 **3 More College Leaders to Face Congress Over Antisemitism Claims**\
-`The heads of Rutgers, Northwestern and U.C.L.A. will be the first university leaders to testify since a wave of protest encampments roiled college campuses and led to roughly 3,000 arrests.`\
+`The heads of Rutgers, Northwestern and U.C.L.A. will be the first university leaders to testify since a wave of protest encampments roiled college campuses.`\
 https://nytimes.com/2024/05/22/nyregion/3-more-college-leaders-to-face-congress-over-antisemitism-claims.html

 **Another Provocative Flag Was Flown at Another Alito Home**\